 This need for margin manifests into a very different loan mix for these banks.
 The next chart compares the loan mix based on asset size.
 I have highlighted all the real estate categories:

-Community and regional banks both have more than 50% of their loans in real estate, with the share for community banks at more than 70%.
+Community and regional banks both have more than 60% of their loans in real estate, with the share for community banks at 70%.
 And while the reliance on real estate is jarring, it isn’t based on holding 1-4 family real estate.
 Instead, it is an out-sized exposure to CRE and construction loans.
-Despite holding less than 14% of total industry loan balances, community banks hold the highest balances of loans in both the commercial real estate and construction & development categories.
+Despite holding only a small portion of total industry loan balances, community banks hold the highest balances of loans in both the commercial real estate and construction & development categories.

 Why does this matter?
 After all, real estate is the ultimate local asset, and community and regional banks pride themselves on being active investors in their local markets.